canonical/cloud-init/doc/rtd/topics/analyze.rst

 The ``show`` action is similar to ``systemd-analyze critical-chain`` which prints a list of units, the time they started and how long they took.
-Cloud-init has four :ref:`boot_stages`, and within each stage a number of modules may run depending on configuration. ``cloudinit-analyze show`` will, for each boot, print this information and a summary of the total time.
+Cloud-init has four :ref:`boot stages<boot_stages>`, and within each stage a number of modules may run depending on configuration. ``cloudinit-analyze show`` will, for each boot, print this information and a summary of the total time.